 This is the fourth in the series of SEO Wednesdays Canada.
-I’m Helen Faber, President & Lead Search Strategist at WebFuel.
+I’m Helen Faber, Founder & Director of Search at WebFuel.
 We are a Canadian Search Results Agency – based in Ottawa, Canada.
 My last post was related to geographic targeting in the Canadian marketplace.
 This post focuses on Canadian SEO – and how it is different.

 What is SEO Wednesdays?

 The concept behind SEO Wednesdays is education.
 It is based on Canadian Search – or in some cases Local Search in Canada.
 Why?
 Because of the general lack of understanding, confusion, and too often misinformation that is frequently published on this topic.

 SEO issues related to targeting Canadian businesses are quite common.
 There is still a real lack of understanding, and confusion, when it comes to optimization for search results for Canadians.
 In 2013, the situation is worse than ever.
 Why?
 This is due to in-house implementation of strategies that are not Canada-specific, the huge upswing in our nation of so called “SEO experts” (that are clearly new to the industry), and the fact that there are still a large number of organizations that have hired agencies from other English speaking countries such as the USA, United Kingdom or Australia.
 A recent blog post that was working on getting found for the keyword phrase “Canadian SEO 2013” in Google kicked off this topic.
 They were off the mark.